-At West Point she developed a „Grit Test“.
+At West Point they developed a "Grit Test".
 Half of the questions were about perseverance.
 And the other half of the questions were about passion.
 And it turned out that the Grit Scores bore absolutely no relationship to the Whole Candidate Score.
-And Grit turned out to be an highly reliable predictor of who made it through and who did not.
+And Grit turned out to be a highly reliable predictor of who made it through and who did not.

 Continued research gave her fundamental insight that guided her future work: